 What is Bone Grafting?

-There are three types of bone graft procedures: autogenous, allograft, and xenograft.
+There are three types of bone graft procedures: allograft, xenograft, and autogenous.

 What is the Bone Grafting Procedure at Central Ohio Periodontics?

 After surgery, you will be given antibiotics and other medication and will be asked to follow a restricted soft food diet.
-Dr. Sakamoto will not be able to place dental implants until your mouth has fully healed, which is typically about six to nine months.
+The dental implant will not be able to be placed until your mouth has fully healed, which is typically about three to nine months.